 Hidden from the street behind a shou sugi ban gate in San Francisco’s Mission district, a small L-shaped front garden is pared down to the essentials.
 For a busy couple with two babies, designer Daniel Nolan knew restraint was the key.

 The garden had to do triple duty—as home entrance, walkway, and entertaining space.
 Nolan created a space that’s neither too stark nor cluttered, with a lot of green plants and nothing too colorful to add disruption.
-“It was important not to overcomplicate the design,” says Nolan, an in-house designer for San Francisco-based Flora Grubb Gardens.
+“It was important not to overcomplicate the design,” says Nolan, who was at the time an in-house designer for San Francisco-based Flora Grubb Gardens.
 “We focused on the essentials and didn’t throw in things at the last minute.”

 Apart from the concrete front stoop, which was already on site, Nolan wanted to keep the hardscape across the entire space consistent.
 And because he was going for simplicity of design, using lots of containers and raised beds was out.